St Lawrence SEND Report 2020-21

 How does the school monitor the progress of children with special educational needs?

-The SEN Code of Practice (2014) describes adequate progress as:
+The SEND Code of Practice (2014) describes adequate progress as:

 At St Lawrence the following systems are in place: